How to Build Simple React App (Part 1)

 3. To specify how the state tree is transformed by actions, you write pure reducers.
 (Changes are made with pure functions)

-Along with redux, we will need react-router, for routing (we are using v4, currently most recent one).
-And few helper modules (libraries, plugins) like prop-types, immutable etc.
+Along with redux, we will need a react-router, for routing (we are using v4, currently the most recent one).
+And a few helper modules (libraries, plugins) like prop-types, immutable etc.

-To install all these packages needed for our application, position yourself into application folder and type:
+To install all these packages needed for our application, position yourself in the application folder and type:

 npm install --save redux react-redux react-router react-router-dom immutable prop-types